Killing of Jean Charles de Menezes: Pursuit

-Menezes entered the tube station at about 10:00 am, stopping to pick up a free newspaper.
+Menezes entered the Stockwell tube station at about 10:00 am, stopping to pick up a free newspaper.
 He used his Oyster card to pay the fare, walked through the barriers, and descended the escalator.
 He then ran across the platform to board the newly arrived train.
 Menezes boarded the train and took one of the first available seats.

 Three surveillance officers, codenamed Hotel 1, Hotel 3, and Hotel 9, followed Menezes onto the train.
 Hotel 3 sat on the left, with two or three passengers between Menezes and himself.
 According to Hotel 3, Menezes sat down about two seats away, with a glass panel on his right.
 When the firearms officers arrived on the platform, Hotel 3 moved to the door, blocked it from closing with his left foot, and shouted, "He's here!" to identify the suspect's location.